epfl-lara/cs320/labs/labs_01.md

 Now let's look into the code in a little more detail.

 In ''Main.scala'', take a look at the main method, which is the entry point to your program.
-After processing the command line arguments of the interpreter, the main method creates a Pipeline, which is contains the different stages of the compiler (more on it in later assignments).
-The Pipeline will first call the Amy frontend, which will parse the source program into an abstract syntax tree (AST) and check it for correctness according to the [[Amy specification]], and then passes the result to the Interpreter.
+After processing the command line arguments of the interpreter, the main method creates a Pipeline, which contains the different stages of the compiler (more on it in later assignments).
+The Pipeline will first call the Amy frontend, which will parse the source program into an abstract syntax tree (AST) and check it for correctness according to the [Amy specification](https://gitlab.epfl.ch/lara/cs320/-/blob/main/labs/amy_specification.md), and then passes the result to the Interpreter.
 The implementation of the frontend is given to you in compiled form, because you will need to write your own version in the next assignments. **Note**: You are only allowed to use this binary code to link against your interpreter.

 So what is this AST we've mentioned?
 For the computer to "understand" the meaning of a program, it first has to transform it from source (text) form to a more convenient form, which we call an abstract syntax tree.
 The AST abstracts away uninteresting things of the program (e.g. parentheses, whitespace, operator precedence...) and keeps the essential structure of the program.